regolith-labs/steel/README.md

 # Steel

-**Steel is a modular framework for building Solana smart contracts.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
+**Steel is a modular framework for building smart contracts on Solana.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
 Steel is generally designed to be unopinionated, minimizing boilerplate and maximizing flexibility.

 ## Notes